VIX

 A variance swap contract specifies observation times t_0 < t_1 < \ldots < t_n and an underlying X with price/quote X_t at time t.
 Let {\Delta X_j = X_{j+1} - X_j} where {X_j = X_{t_j}}.
 At time t_n the variance swap pays the average realized variance minus the par variance {1/(t_n - t_0) \sum_{j=0}^{n-1} (\Delta X_j/X_j)^2 - \sigma^2} where \sigma is agreed on at t_0 so the contract has price 0.

-Actual contracts use days per year divided by n - b, where b is a small integer, instead of {1/(t_n - t_0)}.
-As OTC contracts near closing the days per year and b tend to get played with by sell-side firms hoping their buy-side client won’t notice.
+Actual contracts use n - b, where b is a small integer, divided by days per year (often 252) instead of t_n - t_0.
+As OTC contracts near execution the days per year and b tend to get played with by sell-side firms hoping their buy-side clients won’t notice.

 If the Taylor series for f converges then \begin{aligned} f(X_n) - f(X_0) &= \sum_{j=0}^{n-1} f(X_{j+1}) - f(X_j) \\ &= \sum_{j=0}^{n-1} \sum_{k=1}^\infty f^{(k)}(X_j) (\Delta X_j)^k/k! \\ \end{aligned}